 $5 each for the 32 gallon lid (Kelly green bucket)

-White Goods Appliances such as washers, dryers, refrigerators, dishwashers, microwave ovens, lawnmowers, grills, etc. and/or heavy metal items are picked up on the last Wednesday of each month.
+Metal / Appliances / TV's & Computers Appliances such as washers, dryers, refrigerators, dishwashers, microwave ovens, lawnmowers, grills, etc. and/or heavy metal items are picked up on the last Wednesday of each month.
 TV's and computers will also be picked up at this time.
 These items must be scheduled for pick-up through the Public Works office 609-259-0422.